MaKhandare/MatCal/README.md

 **A minimalist calendar for Android.**

-Recently I switched to [GrapheneOS](https://grapheneos.org/).
+Recently I switched to [GrapheneOS](https://grapheneos.org/) as my main mobile OS.
 And as it turns out, it does not ship with a built-in calendar app.
-So I created MatCal as both a personal learning project and a practical solution.
+So I created MatCal as both, a personal learning project and a practical solution.

 The goal is to provide a lightweight, functional, and system-native calendar experience without compromising privacy.

 ## Features